 Academic Success Program

-All entering students are introduced to the study of law through Bridge Week.
-Bridge Week is a week-long mandatory course for all first year law students.
-It meets each evening in the week prior to the fall semester.
-There, students are introduced to the process of legal knowledge acquisition and are instructed on the use of tools available to them in law school to acquire, internalize and apply the law in their courses and beyond.
-Bridge Week begins with an overview of legal education and an introduction to the way in which the American common law system functions.
-Students are introduced to judicial opinions, their various parts, and instructed as to how to deconstruct judicial opinions and extract the relevant information contained within them.
-Students are also introduced to classroom and library technologies which they will be expected to use throughout the learning process.
-In the middle of Bridge Week, students become involved in a mock Torts class based on cases they were assigned to brief during Bridge Week.
-Students are later introduced to the process of course outlining and are introduced to the IRAC format of legal writing.
-Bridge Week also includes lectures from the faculty on topics ranging from time management to the avoidance of plagiarism, demonstrations by the librarians as to how to use various educational resources, and roundtable discussions by upperclassmen tools and tips for succeeding in law school.
+All entering students participate in Bridge Week, an orientation course that is required for all first-year law students.
+Students will learn how to use the tools available to them to acquire, internalize, and apply the law in their courses and beyond.
+Bridge Week begins with an overview of legal education and an introduction to how the nation’s common law system functions.
+Students are introduced to judicial opinions and are taught how to deconstruct them and extract relevant information.
+Students are also introduced to LMU Law’s classroom and library technologies.
+In the middle of Bridge Week, students participate in a mock Torts class based on cases they were assigned to brief.
+They are later introduced to course outlining and basic legal writing.
+Bridge Week also includes lectures from faculty on topics such as time management and avoiding plagiarism; demonstrations by the librarians on how to find and use resources; and roundtable discussions by upperclassmen about succeeding in law school.

 Academic Success Program I

-The Duncan School of Law’s Academic Success Program continues with Academic Success Program I (ASP I), a mandatory, non-credit bearing course which meets twice a week for the duration of the semester.
-In ASP I, students are provided further guidance in reading and briefing cases.
-Students receive their initial formal instruction in synthesizing legal rules.
-They are taught ways to better manage their time while in law school.
-They are instructed on the proper use of commercial study products.
-Most importantly, they are instructed as to how to apply the law to facts through the IRAC method through a step by step process.
+Academic Success Program I is a mandatory, non-credit course that meets twice a week for the duration of the semester.
+In ASP I, students refine their abilities to read and brief cases.
+Students also learn how to synthesize legal rules, better manage their time while in law school, and properly use commercial study products.
+Most importantly, they learn how to apply the law to facts through the basic IRAC method: Issue, Rule, Application, and Conclusion.

-Students are also given instruction on parsing statutes, interpreting statutes, and extracting policy from judicial opinions.
+Students learn to parse and interpret statutes, helping them extract policy from judicial opinions.
 They are introduced to various methods of legal reasoning.
-Much of the second half of the term concentrates on writing through the use of writing labs and the software Core Grammar for Lawyers (an online learning tool designed to help law students, pre-law students, paralegal professionals, and practicing attorneys acquire the grammar and punctuation skills that are prerequisites to successful legal writing.)
-Students are also provided further instruction on the use of learning technologies such as CALI and the law school’s Libguide study guides.
-Students are also provided a number of practice exams to help further their ability to apply the law to factual problems.
+Much of the second half of the term concentrates on writing through the use of writing labs and grammar software.
+Students receive further instruction on the use of learning technologies such as CALI and the law school’s Libguide study guides.
+Students take a number of practice exams to better learn how to apply the law to facts.

 Academic Success Program II

-In the second semester of the curriculum, students are also offered the opportunity to enroll in Academic Success Program II (ASP II), a non-credit bearing course, mandatory for all students in their second semester of law school who fail to achieve a GPA of 2.320 in their first semester, but available for all second semester students.
-The course meets twice a week for the duration of the semester and covers such topics as proper class preparation, time management, outlining, flowcharting, writing essay exam answers and answering multiple choice questions.
+In their second semester, any student may opt to enroll in Academic Success Program II, a non-credit course that meets twice a week for the duration of the semester.
+ASP II is mandatory for students who fail to achieve a 2.33 GPA in their first semester.
+The course covers topics including proper class preparation, time management, outlining, flowcharting, essay writing, and answering multiple-choice questions.
 The course also includes classes on improving legal writing and legal citation.

 Academic Intervention Directed Study

-All students who find themselves on academic probation after their first year of law school must take Academic Intervention Directed Study, a non-credit bearing course which meets once a week for the duration of the semester.
+All students placed on academic probation after their first year must take Academic Intervention Directed Study a non-credit course that meets once a week for the duration of the semester.
 This course is also available to all students regardless of academic standing.
-The topics covered in course include: time management, outlining, flowcharting, writing exam essay answer and answering multiple choice questions.
-Students are given multiple practice exams in an effort to resolve their weaknesses and use their strengths.
+The course covers topics including time management, outlining, flowcharting, essay writing, and answering multiple-choice questions.
+Students take multiple practice exams in an effort to resolve their weaknesses and build their strengths.

 Bar Examination Skills

-The final part of the Academic Success Program is a Bar Examination Skills course.
-This course, which is mandatory for all students with a cumulative GPA below a 3.000, is designed to improve legal analysis, writing, and study skills in preparation for taking the Bar Examination.
-It assists with developing and practicing test taking strategies and skills.
-It also provides a familiarity with the methodology of the exam.
-Multiple essays are completed and critiqued during the course.
-Multiple choice strategies and practice exams are also covered.
+The Bar Examination Skills course, mandatory for all third-year students with a cumulative GPA below 3.0, is designed to improve legal analysis, writing, and study skills to prepare for the bar exam.
+This two-credit course meets twice a week and assists with developing and practicing test-taking strategies and skills.
+It also familiarizes students with the methodology of the exam and multiple-choice strategies.
+Students complete several practice exams and essays.